Luxury Golf Resorts

 Golf lovers will enjoy the chance to tee off at the massively impressive Mission Hills Golf Club in Shenzhen and Dongguan, China.
 This golf mecca sits in lake-studded rolling countryside, with a whopping 216 holes designed by 12 legendary golfers and golf course architects -- Nicklaus, Faldo and Dye are just a sampling of who’s had a hand in the Mission Hills mix.
 Indeed, there’s a course to challenge every golfer.

 The frills go far beyond the fairways, too.
-The $625 million resort complex features a luxury hotel, 5 spas and 2 high-end resort communities along with top-notch restaurants that span the international spectrum.
+The $625 million resort complex features a luxury hotel, five spas and two high-end resort communities along with top-notch restaurants that span the international spectrum.
 Count on kicking back in the classy clubhouse with everyone from Hong Kong businessmen and women to international creatures of leisure who’ve journeyed to China for the sole purpose of adding Missions Hills to their life’s list of must-dos.

 Bypass Spain’s played-out Costa del Sol for fewer crowds and the equally enticing natural beauty of a golf adventure in Portugal.
 Before making tracks to the Algarve -- Portugal’s prime golf region, with some 35 courses and counting -- sneak in a round or two near the fishing village-turned-chichi seaside escape of Cascais.